 The Epiphany School of Global Studies adheres to the North Carolina Public School Immunization Requirements.
 All students will be required to provide proof of immunization upon admission to the school and to update the school when additional required vaccinations are given.
 Medical exemptions will be allowed when accompanied by a licensed physician's statement.
 Religious exemptions will be allowed with a written statement of the bona fide religious beliefs and opposition to the immunization requirements.
+Religious exemptions must be signed by a family's ordained pastor/priest/religious leader.
 Exemptions will not be granted for personal belief or philosophy.